rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

--	**Getting database I/O wrong:** When a DBA choosing database hardware should try to distribute the database over multiple disks and involve the network team in a discussion about the speed with which data will be travelling to end users from the database server and back.
+-	**Getting database I/O wrong:** When a DBA choosing database hardware should try to distribute the database over multiple disks and involve the network team in a discussion about the speed with which data will be traveling to end users from the database server and back.
 A DBA should take into consideration the speed of the network switches and routers to avoid any bottleneck or performance issues.